• Skip to primary navigation

 Why It’s Family-Friendly

-Bretton Woods offers daycare for the non-skiers ages two months to five years old.
-For the preschoolers who may not feel ready for skiing or snowboarding lessons, there is a ski and snow play area.
-Kids ages four and under get free lift tickets with a paying adult.
+Bretton Woods offers daycare for non-skiers ages 2 months to 5 years old.
+For preschoolers who may not feel ready for skiing or snowboarding lessons, there is a ski and snow play area.
+Kids ages 4 and under get free lift tickets with a paying adult.

-Bretton Woods has a wonderful Hobbit Ski School for kids ages four-12 years old and a Hobbit Snowboarding School for kids ages six-12 years old.
+Bretton Woods has a wonderful Hobbit Ski School for kids ages 4 to 12 and a Hobbit Snowboarding School for kids ages 6 to 12.

 The “kids only” après-ski party gives kids and parents some time to relax at Bretton Woods.